letsconnectvpn/lc-daemon/ROADMAP.md

 in order for this to be secure between different machines some kind of secure network would need to be used.
 Maybe a VPN?
 Oh the irony ;-)

-In order to solve this problem we are building LC-daemon 1.x to:
+In order to solve this problem we are building vpn-daemon 1.x to:

 1. have a single point for the portal to connect to over TCP (or TCP/TLS for remote connections);